-Steering and Monitoring Committee formed under the chairmanship of Assistant commissioner of Sub-division/ Executive officer of Taluk Pancayath and they are looking after the complete responsibility of the programme implementation and supervision.
-Assistant Director of Public Instruction, Mid Day Meal Scheme who is assisting the programme implementation and supervision.
+Steering and Monitoring Committee formed under the chairmanship of Assistant Commissioner of Sub-division and Executive Officer of Taluk Panchayath and they are looking after the complete responsibility of the programme implementation and supervision.
+Assistant Director of Public Instruction, Mid Day Meal Scheme who is assisting the programme implementation and supervision, is providing assistance and support to EO and BEO at taluka level.